textcortex/icortex/README.md

 pip install icortex
 ```

-This install the Python package and the `icortex` command line interface.
+This will install the Python package and the `icortex` command line interface.
 You will need to run `icortex` once to install the kernel spec to Jupyter.

 ## Using ICortex